Services

 What it means: Validating that recent changes did not break important existing behavior.

-When it helps: During release cycles, hotfixes, refactors, and recurring product updates.
+When it helps: During release cycles, hotfixes, refactors, and recurring product updates where connected flows can break quietly.

 Client receives: Pass/fail results, regression notes, defect reports, and areas needing follow-up.